Modular orthogonal Yangians: Introduction

 In \cite{BT18}, Brundan and Topley developed the theory of the Yangian $\Y_n$ over a field of positive characteristic.
 One of the key features which differs from characteristic zero is the existence of a large central subalgebra $Z_p(\Y_n)$, called the {\it $p$-center}.
 Very recently, the first author jointly with Hu and Topley \cite{CHT25} studied the modular representations of the Yangian $\Y_2$.
 Using the $p$-center, they classified the finite-dimensional irreducible modules for the {\it restricted Yangian} $\Y_2^{[p]}$.
 This leads to a description of the certain non-restricted representations of the higher rank general linear Lie algebras.
 From this one needs precise information about the structure of the center of the Yangian in positive characteristic.

 Our goal in this paper is to give a description of the center $Z(\yon)$ of the modular orthogonal Yangian $\yon$.
 Let us shortly explain our approach.
 Actually, we will mainly work with the {\it extended orthogonal Yangian} $\xon$.
 We first define it over an algebraically closed field $\kk$ of positive characteristic to be the associative algebra by the usual RTT-relation (\eqref{def relations RTT}).
 Our main methods are similar strategy to \cite{BT18}, see also \cite{CH23} for the type $A$ super Yangians.
 To describe the center $Z(\xon)$, it was easier to work with the Drinfeld presentation rather than the RTT-presentation of $\xon$.
-Under the assumption the characteristic $\Char\kk=:p>2$, it was observed by Brundan-Topley (\cite[Theorem 4.3]{BT18}) that the Drinfeld presentation of the modular Yangian $\Y_n$ is exactly the same as the one obtained by Brundan-Kleshchev over the complex field (see \cite[Theorem 5.2]{BK05}).
-It remains to be true in our setting, we obtain the Drinfeld presentation of the modular orthogonal Yangians by using the results obtained by Jing-Liu-Molev \cite{JLM18} (see Theorem \ref{Theorem: Drinfeld presentation}).
-However, the usual Serre relations (\eqref{Serre-e}-\eqref{Serre-f}) are inadequate for our purposes, particularly when $p=3$, we need to derive the cubic Serre relations (Lemma \ref{lemma: cubic serre}).
+Under the assumption the characteristic $\Char\kk=:p>3$, it was observed by Brundan-Topley (\cite[Theorem 4.3]{BT18}) that the Drinfeld presentation of the modular Yangian $\Y_n$ is exactly the same as the one obtained by Brundan-Kleshchev over the complex field (see \cite[Theorem 5.2]{BK05}).
+It remains to be true in our setting, we obtain the Drinfeld presentation of the modular orthogonal Yangians by using the results of Jing-Liu-Molev \cite{JLM18} (see Theorem \ref{Theorem: Drinfeld presentation}).
+However, the proof of the Serre relations there does not work in our situation.
+We establish the Serre relations by adapting the methods of \cite{Lev93,GNW18} to positive characteristic (see Appendix \ref{section name:appendix}).
 Moreover, as the Drinfeld presentation involves more relations, the calculations become more complicated than that in \cite{BT18, CH23}.
 We need to put extra effort to obtain more formulae (Lemma \ref{useful lemma 1}) for getting the central elements.

 Next, we take advantage of the {\it transposition} and {\it permutation} automorphisms of $\xon$, These automorphisms reduces the verification of all the relations to checking the simple generating elements, so that we may derive various relations by direct computations.
 Notice that the root system contains roots of two distinct lengths for type $B$ Lie algebras, we must deal with them separately (see Section \ref{subsec: anto}).
 Finally we show that we have found enough generating elements for the center $\xon$.